ln-komandur/nextcloud-on-ubuntu/README.md

 `sudo ufw allow from 192.168.254.0/24 to any port 443 proto tcp`

-`sudo ufw allow in from 192.168.254.1 to 224.0.0.0/24` # To allow multicast packets from the router
+`sudo ufw allow in from 192.168.254.1 to 224.0.0.0/24 # To allow multicast packets from the router`

-Refresh UFW with `sudo ufw disable && sudo ufw enable && sudo ufw status`
+`sudo ufw disable && sudo ufw enable && sudo ufw status # Refresh UFW `